busterbenson/buster-wiki/content/me/books.md

 +++
 # the basics
+title = "Books"
-title = "Books that changed how I think about the world" one_liner = "" featured_image = ""
+one_liner = "Each of these books changed how I think about the world the first time I read them." featured_image = ""

+show_on_homepage = true
+homepage_order = 9

 # metadata
 date = "2018-12-30"